-The council meets in the Village Hall at 7pm on the second Wednesday of each month except for July and August.
+The council meets in the Village Hall at 7pm on the second Wednesday of each month except for August.
+Whilst Covid restrictions are in place meetings are being held on line.
+Please email the clerk (firstname.lastname@example.org) for joining details.

 Parish councils were formed in England under the Local Government Act 1894 to take over local oversight of civic duties in rural towns and villages.
 They are the smallest areas of civil administration in England providing the statutory tier of local government closest to the people.